fny/greenlight/README.md

  - Follow [Conventional Commits](https://conventionalcommits.org)
  - Follow [Keep a Changelog](https://keepachangelog.com/en/1.0.0)
  - Follow style guides specific to the directories

-## Development Requirements

-For the top level of this project, you'll need the following:

- - Bash and Ruby v2.7.1 to run some of scripts
- - Optionally, if you want to access the app from `app-dev.greenlightready.com` and `api-dev.greenlightready.com` you can install NGINX and use the configuration in `nginx-development.conf`.
- - See `/api`, `/app`, and `/admin` for more specific installation requirements.

-Note this directory structure is bound to change, especially during early stages.

 ## Short URLs